kismetwireless/kismet-docs/readme/161-logs_json.md

 toc: true
 ---

+This tool is available as part of Kismet when built from source, or in the kismet-logtools package, as of `2019-02`.

 ## Device JSON
 Kismet stores devices it has seen in the [kismetdb log file](/docs/readme/logging/) as JSON dumps containing *everything* Kismet knows about a device.